Foreign Minister Murray McCully speaks to North Korea's 9 September nuclear test.

 Imports from Japan

 We have a strong and complementary trading relationship founded on long-established contracts, reliability and high quality products.
 We supply food and industrial materials, such as wood and aluminium, and Japan exports finished industrial goods and machinery.
 Services exports between our two countries are a big part of our trading relationship, particularly in the education and tourism sectors.
-Japan is New Zealand’s third largest source of overseas students (after China and India), and the fifth largest source of tourists.
+Japan is New Zealand’s third largest source of overseas students (after China and India), and the fourth largest source of tourists.
 Japan is also New Zealand's fifth largest source of foreign direct investment, with significant investments in the forestry sector, in particular.